-I think if there is a snickerdoodle recipe to be tried, this is the one.
+I think if there is a snickerdoodles recipe to be tried, this is the one.
 It’s a wonderful textured cookie.
-I made mine huge like most of my cookies so I only got about a dozen cookies out of this recipe.
-I think if you make your cookies in a regular cookie scoop or with a tablespoon you’ll probably get two dozen cookies.. just saying.
+I made mine huge, like most of my cookies, so I only got about a dozen cookies out of the recipe.
+I think if you make your cookies in a regular cookie scoop or with a tablespoon, you’ll probably get two dozen cookies.. just saying.

 - 2 cups granulated sugar

 - 1 tsp vanilla